 Buying a house is a big decision.
 You must ask yourself a lot of questions.
 You might be planning to live in your first home for only a few years.
-In that case, who is your target audience when it comes time to sell the house?
-If you buy a house in a very bad school district or a house on a very busy street, when you are ready to sell the house, most families with children will be out of your list of potential buyers.
+If you buy a house in a terrible school district or a house on a very busy street, when you are ready to sell the house, most families with children will be out of your list of potential buyers.
+It might seem counterintuitive, but when buying a house you need to think about later on down the road when you sell it as well.
+See: 10 Financial Factors to Consider When Buying a Home.

-Make a list of items to check: Home-buying is an emotional process.
+Home-buying is an emotional process.
 Ideally, you should set aside all your emotions when evaluating a house.
 Practically, that is impossible.
 Instead, make a checklist of your must-haves, and any other “requirements,” that you seek in a home.
 If you fall in love with the house, but it has none of the amenities you want, it will at least make you pause and think.
+For further reading, What To Know Before Buying Your First Home.

 Look at ALL the expenses when you are budgeting for the house: When budgeting for the house, you must add in utilities, cost of commuting and upgrades.
 Call the utility companies that service the house you are considering and ask for an estimate of what the cost will be.
 Utilities and commute factors are often overlooked, which is unfortunate, because little costs like these add up to a lot of money.